Kong/docs.konghq.com/app/konnect/updates.md

 ## September 2024
-**Cloud Launchers Deprecated**
+**Cloud Launchers deprecated**
 : Cloud Launchers will be deprecated on November 30th, 2024.
-From this date you will no longer be able to use pre-populated templates to launch dataplanes in AWS, Azure, or GCP using Cloud Launchers
+From this date onward, you will no longer be able to use pre-populated templates to launch data planes in AWS, Azure, or GCP using Cloud Launchers.

 ## August 2024